divyachhibber386/delta-demo/README.md

 # delta-demo
-A Demo to start practicing Git &amp; Github
+A Demo to start practicing Git &amp; Github..